sydan271/linearRegressionCpp/README.md

 the idea was to build the main functions: cost, gradient(which are dC/dw and dC/db), and gradient descent (the fit function). each one will take the math formula. there is a print cost function in my implement file that can be used to print the cost at [i].

+my next goal is to use the data somehow similar to pandas in python, i'll try to figure out it right now

+there will be a time counter using both python and c++ later

-next will be neural network or something further
+and next will be neural network or something further